jackgray/narc_arch/docs/source/storage.rst

-This marriage between server and personal computer enables the system to maintain a single source of truth for all lab files, without requiring users to ssh to the file server and download data that they may want to interact with locally.
+This marriage between server and personal computer enables the system to maintain a single source of truth for all lab files, without requiring users to ssh to the file server and download data that they may want to interact with locally, and without having to worry about merge conflicts between multiple manipulations on the same data by different sources.

 Here's some more info from odrive: